skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 A set of smooth stone steps goes down into the earth.
 There is a massive slab of stone to one side, which clearly went over the steps, but has now been pulled off.
 The exacting stonework reveal this place to be of expert craftsmanship.
-Perhaps it is of Dwarven make, or simply a very skilled stone-wright.
+Perhaps it is of dwarven make, or simply a very skilled stone-wright.
 Even after many centuries, the gaps between the stones is so slight that the walls are most certainly water tight, and there is a good chance the place could be airtight as